CDC Recognizes Video DOT as Equivalent to In-person DOT

 In our increasingly digital world, people are more comfortable using digital devices to access their healthcare now more than ever.
 Since COVID-19, we’ve seen a meteoric ramp-up in the interest in video DOT, and the newfound endorsement from the CDC will continue to build the momentum.

-Download the Guide to Managing Medication Adherence to learn about the medication adherence problem
+Download this Guide to Managing Medication Adherence to learn about the medication adherence problem, its many and varied causes, the available tools, and the comprehensive solution.

-Download the Guide to Managing Medication Adherence to learn about the medication adherence problem
+Download this Guide to Managing Medication Adherence to learn about the medication adherence problem, its many and varied causes, the available tools, and the comprehensive solution.

 Speakers